rahulambhore3/rahulambhore3.github.io/about.md

 Right-sized solutions ™ is a concept of focusing on resolving the business issue vs. the symptoms.
 Simple and affordable solutions are the goal.

+My favorite quote:
+> Success comes in cans, not cant's ~ Joel Weldon

+Here are some of my most recent Microsoft Certifications:

 ![MCP70-486]

 ![MCP70-535]